 Bajan food is delicious, the shopping top notch and the laidback atmosphere infectious.
 We've chosen some of our favourite beach retreats to make your stay on the island truly amazing.
 Go to Barbados and discover why it's first choice for so many in search of serious downtime – deluxe style.

 Barbados' tropical climate means that temperatures are warm all year round, but the best time to visit is between November and April.

 Apart from lying in a hammock and soaking up the sun, there's a wealth of wonderful experiences to be had on Barbados.
-The Caribbean and Atlantic coastlines are perfect for water sports – and there are plenty on offer: try snorkelling, jet skiing, kayaking, windsurfing, diving, fishing, sailing and even surfing in the east.
+The Caribbean and Atlantic coastlines are perfect for water sports – and there are plenty on offer: try snorkelling, jet skiing, kayaking, windsurfing, diving, sailing and even surfing in the east.
 On dry land, capital Bridgetown offers superb shopping and places to eat and drink.
 You'll find great sports facilities at most hotels and several world class golf courses throughout the island.
 Take a drive inland and discover rum factories, colourful culture and stunning tropical vistas.

 As you'd expect from an island in the sun, seafood takes centre stage in Barbados.
 The local cuisine is spicy and flavoursome and the fresh tropical fruit has to be seen (and tasted) to be believed.
 Barbados hotels offer a plethora of delicious cuisine, from buffet restaurants to gourmet eateries, Italian to Chinese and much, much more.

 Whether you're looking for a moonlit meal on the beach, a lazy evening listening to a steel band or an all night party, Barbados delivers after dark.
 St Lawrence Gap in the south rocks until sunrise with lively bars and reggae clubs.
 Over in the west, things are a little lower-key.